unicef-polymer/etools-loading/README.md

 Loading spinner.

 You can use this loading element:

 - with an overlay:

   - default state has the loading spinner and message

   - if the control has 'absolute' attribute (TODO - there is a contradiction between attribute name-`absolute` and the fact that it sets `position:fixed`), the overlay will cover the entire screen, otherwise, the overlay will be shown over your content area, make sure your content area has position relative.

     - Use `LoadingMixin` to create the loading element when your custom element is stamped (`createLoading`);
       make sure you remove the loading element in your element detached state using `removeLoading(loadingElement)`.

   - By default, the overlay will be displayed over the `body`, but if `LoadingMixin` it's used and property `etoolsLoadingContainer` is set then this will be used as container.

 - simple, no overlay, inline block: the loading spinner and the message will be displayed inline-block.

 ## Usage

 ### Default.
 The loading it's placed inside a container:

 ```html
 <etools-loading active>Loading text here...</etools-loading>
 ```

 ![Loading inside a container](img/etools-loading-contained.png)

 ### Inline block loading:

 ```html
 <etools-loading no-overlay active>Loading text here...</etools-loading>
 ```

 ![Loading inside a container](img/etools-loading-inline-block-position.png)

 ### Absolute positioning

 ```html
 <etools-loading absolute active>Loading text here...</etools-loading>
 ```

 ![Loading inside a container](img/etools-loading-absolute-position.png)

 ## Install
-TODO: create npm package

 ```bash
 $ npm i --save unicef-polymer/etools-loading#branch_name
 ```

 ## Preview element locally

 Install needed dependencies by running: `$ npm install`.
 Make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `$ polymer serve` to serve your element application locally.

 Update demo interface: `$ polymer analyze demo/index.html > analysis.json`